DPDK/dpdk/doc/guides/platform/octeontx.rst

    SDK and related information can be obtained from: `Cavium support site <https://support.cavium.com/>`_.

-- Follow the DPDK :doc: `../linux_gsg/index.rst` to setup the basic DPDK environment.
+- Follow the DPDK :doc:`../linux_gsg/index` to setup the basic DPDK environment.